baofinance/Zhenglong-Docs/docs/index.md

 For details on how Zhenglong achieves these high yields, see [How Yield is Generated](yield.md).

-For onboarding and step-by-step instructions, see the [Quick Start guide](getting-started.md).
+For detailed information, explore the sections below or start with our [Technical Overview](/technical-overview).

 ---